 The other day, four Québécois gentlemen put out an arxiv preprint about one of my favorite topics*—algorithms for network epidemiology.
 In this blog post, I will try to lure you into: (1) Reading their manuscript.
 (2) Thinking about network-epi algorithm design.
 (3) Using my code for SIR (and theirs for SIS).

-*As a problem-solving exercise that is.
+*As a problem-solving exercise, that is.
 I have to admit it is not the most pressing issue for mankind as of August 2018.

 Finally, if you’re interested in the SIS model, I do think the composition rejection is the fastest.
-The event-driven approach I use is just a bad idea when generations of the disease starts mixing (as they could in any model that allows reinfections).
+The event-driven approach I use is just a bad idea when generations of the disease start mixing (as they could in any model that allows reinfections).

-Absolutely finally, the joy of coming up with network epi algorithms is even greater for temporal networks.
+Absolutely finally, the joy of coming up with network epi algorithms is even higher for temporal networks.
 Time puts even more restrictions on the transmission trees, making the outbreak trees more similar to one another .
 This means that there are more redundancies to exploit and more room for algorithmic ingenuities.

 Update Aug.
 31: As promised, Dr. St-Onge managed to speed-up his code quite a bit, and now it is faster than mine for many parameter values.
 He also gave me some tips for speeding it up further, so we’ll see how it ends (I don’t have time to work on that for a while tho).